Australia (The Shins song)

-"Australia" is a song by American indie rock band The Shins, and is the second track on their third album, Wincing the Night Away.
+"Australia" is a song by American indie rock band the Shins, and is the second track on their third album, Wincing the Night Away.
 The song was released as the second single from that album in the United Kingdom on 9 April 2007.

 All three versions of the single are currently available on the United Kingdom iTunes.
 It is one of the songs on the soundtrack of the Xbox 360 game Project Gotham Racing 4 and was also released as downloadable content for the Rock Band video game series initially through the Rock Band Network, then in 2018 as DLC for Rock Band 4.

 The lyrics of the song have many interpretations.
 Despite its name, the song's lyrics do not reference Australia at all.

 Music video

 The official music video was directed by Matt McCormick.
-It shows the band members arriving at a car dealership.
-While one of them poses as a customer to distract the salespeople, the others coordinate a theft of the many gas-filled balloons the dealership has affixed to their cars and to advertise their merchandise.
+Shot in Vancouver, Washington, it shows the band members arriving at a car dealership.
+While one of them poses as a customer to distract the salespeople, the others coordinate a theft of the many gas-filled balloons the dealership has affixed to their cars to advertise their merchandise.
 They are discovered but manage to escape with the balloons in their van while the decoy walks away undisturbed.
-The group drives the van to a field where they release the balloons and watch them rise into the sky.
+The group picks up the decoy down the road, before driving the van to a field where they release the balloons and watch them rise into the sky.